Project management – Timeliness objectives

 Project management quality objectives are measurable goals that are designed to measure and improve customer satisfaction.
 And, they must be inline or consistent with your company’s quality policy.

 - Increase customer satisfaction and loyalty metrics – This KPI is designed to increase customer satisfaction and loyalty metrics.
-In other words, the greater the customer satisfaction, the greater the chance the customer will engage with the brand and company for future projects.
-On the other hand, the poorer the customer satisfaction, the less chance there is that the customer will return.
-This KPI is effectively measured by conducting a customer survey.
-And it is only relevant when the project interacts directly with the customer.
+The greater the customer satisfaction, the greater the chance the customer will engage with the brand for future purchases.
+Juxtapositionally, the poorer the customer satisfaction, the less chance there is that the customer will return.

 - Improve net promoter score metrics – The Net Promoter Score (NPS) key performance indicator is similar to the customer satisfaction and loyalty metric.
 Essentially, it is a user-satisfaction KPI that designed to gauge brand loyalty.
 It is usually measured by a customer survey.

-- Improve number of errors metric – This KPI is designed to reduce the number of errors or mistakes made during the project.
-Redoing work costs time, which in turn affects both the project costs and deadlines.
+- Improve number of errors metric – This KPI is designed to reduce the number of errors or mistakes made during a project.
+Redoing work costs time, affecting both the project costs and deadlines.
 Therefore, it’s vital to reduce the number of errors made throughout the project lifecycle.

 - Improve customer complaints metric – The customer complaints KPI is similar to the customer satisfaction and loyalty KPI.
-And, it is also important to be cognizant that the project’s customer could be an internal person, if the project’s outcome is for an internal department.
-However, the salient point here is that the higher the customer complaints metric is, the less chance there is of the project completing on time and within budget.
-Thus, the customer complaints metric must be reduced as far as possible.
+The higher the customer complaints metric is, the less chance there is of the project being completed on time and within budget.

-- Improve employee churn rate – The employee churn, or turnover rate, is the number of employees who have left the company.
-If the churn rate is high, then then the business needs to look at its human resource policies as well as its work processes.
-A project can also have a high turnover or churn rate.
-If this is the case, then the project manager must look for the reason.
-Churn ultimately slows down a project and will cost the project and company money because it is expensive to replace staff.
+- Improve employee churn rate – The employee turnover or churn rate is the number of employees who have left the company.
+If the turnover rate is high, there is a need to look at the company’s human resource policies and its work processes.
+Churn ultimately slows down work efficiencies and increases costs.

 Project management – Effectiveness objectives